GoogleChrome/web.dev/src/site/content/en/blog/inp-in-frameworks/index.md

 ### How are frameworks thinking about improving INP?

-#### React & Next.js
+#### React and Next.js

-React.js **time slicing**, implemented through **[startTransition](https://github.com/reactwg/react-18/discussions/41)** and **Suspense**, allows you to opt-in to selective or progressive hydration.
+React.js _time slicing_, implemented through [startTransition](https://github.com/reactwg/react-18/discussions/41) and _Suspense_, allows you to opt-in to selective or progressive hydration.
 This means that hydration isn't a synchronous block.
 It's done in small slices that are interruptible at any point.

 This should help improve INP and enable you to respond more quickly to keystrokes, hover effects during the transition, and clicks.
 It also helps to keep React apps responsive even for large transitions such as auto-complete.

-Next.js is working on a **[new routing framework](https://twitter.com/leeerob/status/1521659624516030466)** that will use startTransition by default for route transitions.
+Next.js is working on a [new routing framework](https://twitter.com/leeerob/status/1521659624516030466) that will use startTransition by default for route transitions.
 This goal is to allow Next.js site owners to adopt React time-slicing and improve the responsiveness of route transitions.

 #### Angular

 The Angular team is exploring several ideas that should also help with INP:

-* **Zoneless**: cuts down on initial bundle size, required code that must load before an app can render anything
+* **Zoneless:** Cuts down on initial bundle size, and required code that must load before an app can render anything.
-* **Hydration**: island-style hydration to limit how much of the app needs to be woken up for interaction
+* **Hydration:** Island-style hydration to limit how much of the app needs to be woken up for interaction.
-* **Reduce overhead of CD**: make change detection less expensive, find ways to check less of the app, leverage reactive signals about what's changed, etc.
+* **Reduce overhead of CD:** For example, make change detection less expensive, find ways to check less of the app, and leverage reactive signals about what's changed.
-* **More granular code-splitting**: make the initial bundle smaller
+* **More granular code-splitting:** Make the initial bundle smaller.
-* **Better support for loading indicators**: during SSR re-render, during route navigation, lazy loading operations, etc.
+* **Better support for loading indicators:**: For example, during SSR re-render, during route navigation, and in lazy loading operations.
-* **Profiling tools**: better dev tools to understand interaction cost, particularly around change detection cost for specific interactions
+* **Profiling tools:** Better dev tools to understand interaction cost, particularly around change detection cost for specific interactions.

 Through these enhancements, we can address different issues that lead to poor responsiveness and user experience, and boost the CWV metrics and the new INP metric for framework-based websites.